| |

 In 1862, Jongkind gets acquainted with Boudin and Monet, with whom he goes painting to Le Havre.
 Monet will later express his debt to Jongkind by writing that he became, after Boudin, his master and that "he completed the definitive education of his eye".

-Entrance to Honfleur
+Entrance to Honfleur port

 1863